eingruenesbeb/Bebs-community-bot/README.md

 - Proper support for creating embedded messages on the fly, with user input possibilities like buttons
 - Ability to play music in voice-channels
 - Switch from guild to application commands
+- Web-Dashboard for easy configuration.
+- Support for multiple languages.

 ## Installation/Usage Guide:
 - In order for the Bot to function properly, the following steps are necessary: